The Gaping Gill winch: insider tips and what to expect

 gaping gill winch

-My advice would be to bring lots of things to make you more comfortable - plenty of warm gear, a blanket and food will make it much nicer.
-You could luck out with beautiful sunny weather (in which case you’ll want suncream and shade of some kind), but for us it was 14C and horribly windy.
+My advice would be to bring a few things to make yourself more comfortable - plenty of warm gear, a picnic blanket and food to make a day of it.
+You could luck out with beautiful sunny weather (in which case you’ll want suncream and shade of some kind), but for us it was 14C and horribly windy in August.

 You can’t drive to Gaping Gill, so everyone will have to do the 5.3 mile return walk.
 The elevation gain is 235m, and it is pretty much uphill all the way to the winch.
 The first 1.2 miles (2km) are on a really well maintained path, because this is the trail that takes you to Ingleborough Cave.